-Christina’s 2019-20 schedule includes solo appearances with Hudson Valley Philharmonic (Messiah) and Newburyport Choral Society (Elijah); ensemble performances with Boston Baroque; and nationwide performances of Lorelei Ensemble’s 2019-20 touring program, Without Walls, featuring the world premiere of Jessica Meyer's I long and seek after (winner of the 2019 Chorus America Dale Warland Commissioning Award), alongside works by Pérotin, Sungji Hong, David Lang, and Jonathan Woody.
+Christina’s 2019-20 schedule included the alto solos in Hudson Valley Philharmonic's Messiah (re-broadcast in December 2020 to over 8,000 viewers), and nationwide performances of Lorelei Ensemble’s touring program, Without Walls, featuring the world premiere of Jessica Meyer's I long and seek after (winner of the 2019 Chorus America Dale Warland Commissioning Award), alongside works by Pérotin, Sungji Hong, David Lang, and Jonathan Woody.

-Recent stage roles include the Pilot in NEMPAC Opera Project’s production of Rachel Portman’s The Little Prince; Fastrada in Pippin with Music on Norway Pond; the Housekeeper in New Repertory Theater’s Man of La Mancha; and Miss Prism in Odyssey Opera’s The Importance of Being Earnest.
-Her concert appearances include premieres with composer and sound artist Beau Kenyon and Boston University faculty member John Wallace; Britten and Bolcom’s Cabaret Songs with Boston Art Song Society; solo oratorio works with Rhode Island Philharmonic & Providence Singers, Newburyport Choral Society, Cambridge Community Chorus, Resonance Works, and Choral Art Society; and regular appearances with the acclaimed Boston Baroque chorus.
+Selected stage roles include the Pilot in NEMPAC Opera Project’s production of Rachel Portman’s The Little Prince; Fastrada in Pippin with Music on Norway Pond; the Housekeeper in New Repertory Theater’s Man of La Mancha; and Miss Prism in Odyssey Opera’s The Importance of Being Earnest.
+Concert appearances include premieres with composer and sound artist Beau Kenyon and Boston University faculty member John Wallace; Britten and Bolcom’s Cabaret Songs with Boston Art Song Society; solo oratorio works with Rhode Island Philharmonic & Providence Singers, Newburyport Choral Society, Cambridge Community Chorus, Resonance Works, and Choral Art Society; and regular appearances with the acclaimed Boston Baroque chorus.

+In addition to performing, Christina is Executive Director of Sheffield Chamber Players, a rising group on the Boston classical music scene founded on the belief that experiencing chamber music in the intimate settings for which it was written profoundly changes the way listeners respond to music, and to each other.
 Christina belongs to Beyond Artists, a coalition of artists that donates a percentage of their concert fees to organizations they care about.
 She supports the Planned Parenthood League of Massachusetts and the Environmental Defense Fund through her performances.